Braid (band): Second reunion and No Coast: 2011–present

 On September 18, 2013, Braid announced that they had signed with Topshelf Records as well as the release of a new studio album in 2014.
 It was revealed on March 24, 2014 that the album was mastered and completed.
 The album, No Coast, was released on July 8, 2014 (their first LP in 16 years) to positive reviews.

-Though they did not formally disband again, the band went inactive until February 2023 when they announced a 25th-anniversary remix of Frame & Canvas and an accompanying U.S. tour with the album being played in full, mostly taking place in September.
+Though they did not formally disband again, the band went inactive until February 2023 when they announced a 25th-anniversary remaster of Frame & Canvas and an accompanying U.S. tour with the album being played in full, mostly taking place in September.
+On September 15th, 2023, Braid performed at Riot Fest, playing Frame and Canvas in its entirety.
+In October of 2024, the band played at the Best Friends Forever festival in Nevada.